cornell-brg/engrg1050-mini-lab/docs/index.md

  - Part 3b.
 Using a Button to Turn Servo Motor
  - Part 4a.
 Using an IR Sensor to Send IoT Message
  - Part 4b.
 Using an IoT Message to Turn Servo Motor
+ - Part 5.
+Putting Together the IoT System

 Introduction
 --------------------------------------------------------------------------

 The field of computer engineering is at the interface between hardware and software and seeks to balance the tension between application requirements and technology constraints.
-This lab includes four parts that should enable you to appreciate how hardware and software come together to create a complete Internet-of-Things (IoT) system.
+This lab includes five parts that should enable you to appreciate how hardware and software come together to create a complete Internet-of-Things (IoT) system.
 The following figure illustrates the high-level template such an IoT system.